 When they emerge from the water, their skin glimmers with a combustible sheen the cracks along the edges like pie crust.
-The surfer’s mane is covered in gold dust.
+The surfer’s faded mane is covered in gold dust.
 Their car smells like jasmine, sandalwood, warm beer, and the breezy incense of endless summers.
 To kiss a surfer is to beg the sun for a one-night stand.
-Arthur Rimbaud, hello and yeah-yeah, it is possible to become ecstatic amid destruction—that is what it means to surf the clouds of an atom bomb.
+Arthur Rimbaud, hello and yeah-yeah, it is possible to become ecstatic amid destruction.

 The surfer articulates lines like a bestial Jackson Pollock waving vaya con dios in board shorts.
 If the surfer is art, then the act of surfing is the abstract expressionism of the curl.
-Even though surfing was not born on the glittering coast of the Golden State, the surfer is as Californian as 24-karat cheese melting over mushy beef.
+Even though surfing was not born on the glittering coast of the Golden State, the surfer is as Californian as 24-karat cheese melting over blackened beef.
 They are as Californian as the mewling child wobbling under the twirling vortex a hula hoop.
 They are the bronze movie star reading Ferlinghetti in tortoiseshell sunglasses.
-To be a surfer is to be the fab Vogue editor who is only envious of one thing: surfers.
+To be a surfer is to be the Vogue editor who is only envious of one thing…the surfer.

-Surfing is as California as gasoline contact highs on the 405, crumbled screenplays stained with Starbucks, and battery-powered transistor radios singing in the voices of impatient waitresses: “What kind of pie would you like before you die?”
-To be a surfer is to drown in the electric blues of the Pacific Ocean.
-They break our hearts knowing we can never be them.
+Surfing is as California as gasoline contact highs on the 405, crumbled screenplays stained with coffee, and battery-powered transistor radios singing in the key of impatient waitresses: “What kind of pie would you like before you die?”
+To be a surfer is to drown in the electric blues of the Pacific Ocean—where the freeway melts into foam.
+They break our hearts knowing we can never ride with them.
 They declare war against the heaviness of our lives.
 To be a surfer is to breakdance in the middle of the danger zone.
-It is to go crusin’ with Smokey Robinson during a wildfire.
+It is to go cruisin’ with Smokey Robinson during a wildfire.
 It is to realize that Tom Wolfe is a dork and that California dreamin’ is never a one-night stand.
-California is the surfer’s quickest way to reach nirvana.
-Just release and you’ll hear their music; it plays in the key of heavy sunbeams and barking junkyard dogs.
-Their freeway ends at the ocean.